Glennon helps himself with TD as Bears beat Titans 19-7

 The Titans (1-2) had issues on offense, defense and special teams.
 The Bears could have led 14-0 if Adam Shaheen controlled the ball before going out of bounds after Roy Robertson-Harris blocked a punt into the end zone early in the second quarter.
 Instead, Chicago led 9-0 after referee Ed Hochuli finally changed his ruling of a touchback to a safety.

-Tennessee's offensive struggles prompted coach Mike Mularkey to keep his first-team in until Mariota tossed the ball to Derrick Henry on the first play of the fourth for a 3-yard TD run that kept Tennessee from being shut out.
+Tennessee's offensive struggles prompted coach Mike Mularkey to keep his first-team in until Mariota tossed the ball to Derrick Henry on the first play of the fourth for a 3-yard TD that kept Tennessee from being shut out.
 Mularkey said he wanted the first team to finish the drive in a game that featured too many mistakes.

 "We've got a lot of work to do," Mularkey said.
 "We've got two weeks to do it."